-Risk Code Risk Identification Managed by Risk Control Measures Likelihood Imnact Risk Evaluation SRP.RR.09 Risk cause The Council not preparing or timeously reviewing Emergency Plans and testing arrangements to respond to Civil Contingencies Incidents Risk event There are a wide range of potential events the Council may be expected to respond to e.g. Severe weather incident, Executive Director Children, Young People and Partnerships, Executive Director Place, Potential sub risks include:- 01 - Civil Contingencies Risk Register used to highlight key risks and record response, - Council's plans developed and maintained in response to identified risks, - Risk and Resilience Group support development, peer review and roll out of plans.
-02 - Establishment based incident response plans in place and 3 4
+Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.RR.09 Risk cause The Council not preparing or timeously reviewing Emergency Plans and testing arrangements to respond to Civil Contingencies Incidents Risk event There are a wide range of potential events the Council may be expected to respond to e.g., Severe weather incident, Pandemic, Utility disruption etc. Risk effect Censure through non-compliance with the Civil Contingencies Act Not adequately recovering from the loss of major accommodation (e.g., secondary school, main offices), computer systems and staff Not able to respond to a major emergency in the community Fatal Accident Inquiries Chief Executive, Executive Director Children, Young People and Partnerships, Executive Director Place, Director Health and Social Care; Head of Adult and Social Care; Chief Officer Corporate Solutions; Chief Finance Officer, Chief Officer Place, Chief Operating Officer Education, Chief Officer Young People and Partnerships, Head of Development, Senior Manager Protective Services, Health, Safety & Resilience Manager Potential sub risks include:- 01 - Civil Contingencies Risk Register used to highlight key risks and record response, - Council's plans developed and maintained in response to identified risks, - Risk and Resilience Group support development, peer review and roll out of plans.
+02 - Establishment based incident response plans in place and maintained locally.

-Pandemic, Utility disruption etc. Risk effect Censure through non-compliance with the Civil Contingencies Act Not adequately recovering from the loss of major accommodation (e.g. secondary school, main offices), computer systems and staff Not able to respond to a major emergency in the community Fatal Accident Inquiries Head of Adult and Social Care; Chief Officer Corporate Solutions; Chief Finance Officer, Chief Officer Place, maintained locally.
 03 - Emergency response plan setting out general approach to respond to a major emergency in-line with key partner organisations.
 04 - As part of the Council's Emergency response the importance of recording decisions made and information available at the time is highlighted as this would be scrutinised in the event of an FAI.
 05 - Care for People Group meeting 6 weekly to continue support for Communities in response to COVID - 19 to establish and co-ordinate support for people on a multi-agency basis.
-06 - Care for People Group: Afghan, Ukrainian and UASC support programmes -- -- -- -- -- -- --
+06 - Care for People Group: Afghan, Ukrainian and UASC support programmes 3 4